-This course teaches you to find and extract important marketing data, how to know what is working or not working in terms of marketing in your own firm, as well as teaching you how to employ analytics in practice in a simple way.
+This course teaches you to find and extract important market and customer data, to know what marketing is working or not working for your own firm and it shows you how to employ analytics in practice in a simple way, using just Excel.

 WHY APPLIED MARKETING ANALYTICS?

-While data availability is overwhelming, managers are struggling in analysing the increasing amount of information they have.
-Never before did managers have this much information on customers, partners and competition at disposal to make informed, smarter decisions; yet they are more than ever criticised about the lack of actionable insights that derive from it.
+Never before has managers had this much information on their customers, partners and competition at disposal to make informed and smarter decisions; yet they are more than ever criticised about the lack of actionable insights that derive from it.

 WHO IS THIS PROGRAMME FOR?

-This course is intended for business managers interested in driving business performance, whether you have an extensive marketing background or not.
+This course is intended for executives interested in driving business performance, whether they have an extensive marketing or analytics background or not.

-This course is conducted through a combination of campus and online learning process.
+This course is 15 credits and is conducted through a combination of campus and online learning process.
 The campus module will consist of 3 sessions x 2 days.
 The online module will combine online content, videos and excercises to support the learning, both individually and in groups.
 The combination of campus and online learning process equals 75 lecturing hours over one semester.

 Please note that while attendance is not compulsory in all courses, it is the student's own responsibility to obtain any information provided in class that is not included on the course homepage or other course materials.

 In each session, students will have an opportunity to learn hands-on different tools in Excel software with add on modules.
 In-class and online exercises will include working on available datasets and case study datasets.